erikdubois/Arc-Theme-Colora/README.md

     rm -rf ~/.local/share/themes/{Arc,Arc-Darker,Arc-Dark}
     rm -rf ~/.themes/{Arc,Arc-Darker,Arc-Dark}

-If you do not, remove them, my guess is that they will be overwritten with may be some residual code from the old version.
+If you do not, remove them, my guess is that they will be overwritten.
+And I guess it will leave some residual code from the old version.

-To build the theme you'll need (we will install all of these in script 4)
+To build the theme you'll need following applications.
+We will install them via script 4.

     * `optipng`
     * `inkscape`
     * `autoconf`
     * `automake`
     * `pkg-config` or `pkgconfig` if you use Fedora
     * `libgtk-3-dev` for Debian based distros or `gtk3-devel` for RPM based distros
     * `git` if you want to clone the source directory

       sudo apt-get install ...

 If your distributions doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.